Zoning Bylaw

 If you have any questions about the Zoning Bylaw 2500, 2007, including associated mapping, please contact planning@courtenay.ca to ensure you have accurate information about the Zoning Bylaw changes.

-For more information on SSMUH and the changes that have now been adopted, and links to the provincial legislation, visit the SSMUH page.
+For more information on SSMUH and the changes that have now been adopted, as well as links to the provincial legislation, visit the SSMUH page.

 General Information